20 Signs Of Fake Friends And How To Deal With Them

 Often these fake friends are selfish, immature, or unenlightened people who haven't learned emotional intelligence and don't understand what it takes to be a good friend.

 Sometimes people grow and become more self-aware with age and maturity, and you may find a fake friend can evolve into a true friend over time.

 In the meantime, it's important that you protect your emotional well-being by creating boundaries around these friendships or by stepping away from them completely.

 If you find your friend is causing too much unhappiness and draining your emotional energy, then you may need to take a break and seek out other people who are more like-minded and willing to invest in a solid friendship.

 The best way to prevent yourself from falling into the fake friend trap is by being more mindful about who you develop friendships with moving forward.

 A little preemptive effort and awareness can help you avoid the heartache and frustration of a toxic friendship.
 Here are some ideas to help you:

-1. Define what a real friend means to you.
+1. Define what a true friend means to you.

-You've read through the qualities of real friendship that I outlined above.
+You've read through the qualities of friendship outlined above.
 But do you have any other qualities that you feel are essential for a true, blue friend?